cronvel/terminal-kit/doc/high-level.md

 * resume(): resume a previously stopped progress bar, it will be redrawn again

+* reset(): reset the progress bar, removing progress value, items done, time elapsed and so on...

 Example of a progress bar using fake progress values: